natalianrs/ETL_Pipeline_Datawarehouse_Redshift/README.md

-# Extracting data from S3 Buckets and loading to Redshift DataWarehouse
+# Extracting data from S3 Buckets and loading to Redshift
 ## Project Structure 🛠
 1. Creating AWS S3 buckets to store data;
 2. Creating a redshift cluster using boto3;